hero media

 Location: Narrabeen Park Parade, North Narrabeen

-Opening times: always open
+Opening times: Always open

 Palm Beach Rock Pool

-Located at the southern end of Palm Beach with sweeping views back to Barrenjoey Headland and its famous sandstone lighthouse and up towards the Central Coast, Palm Beach rock pool is just the right length, 50 metres, and has an amenities block.
+Palm Beach Rock Pool is barnacled to the southern end of Palm Beach.
+It offers sweeping views back to Barrenjoey Headland and its famous sandstone lighthouse and beyond to the Central Coast.
+Palm Beach Rock Pool is just the right length, 50 metres, and has an amenities block.
 It’s a favourite training place for participants in the annual Palm Beach to Whale Beach swim.

 Location: 1 Rock Bath Rd, Palm Beach